jsommers/cbook/functions.rst

  1. It is often the case that it is not possible to know the correct array length when declaring the *formal* parameter in the function declaration.
 This is actually a *good* thing in disguise: it forces us to write a more general function instead of one that specifies an array of a certain size.

-    For example, say we want to write a function to multiple several fractions together, where each fraction is an element of an array.
+    For example, say we want to write a function to multiply several fractions together, where each fraction is an element of an array.
 We want to write the function so that it can handle *any* array size.
 We write it as shown below.
 Notice that we leave the array size blank in the formal parameter, and pass a second parameter that specifies the number of array elements we should examine.
 Since an array in C does not know its own size, we are forced to pass its size separately.

 .. code-block:: c